lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

     An example of what users see in the Notebook Aspect.
 The left panel is a file tree from which you can access your personal files, and which will come pre-populated with a handful of tutorial notebooks that users can execute on their own.
 The largest panel is the Jupyter notebook, where markdown and code can be entered and executed.
 You can also see that one can have multiple notebooks open in separate tabs.

+**Opening Multiple Notebooks:**
+You can have multiple notebooks and terminals open in your viewer at a time.
+This is very handy, but you can also arrange both notebooks and terminals next to or on top of each other by dragging the notebook or terminal around by the top bar.
+Arranging the windows can be convenient when working in both a terminal and notebook at the same time, or when using another notebook as a reference.

+**JupyterLab Autosaves Notebooks:**
+Note that JupyterLab autosaves your notebooks at a default rate of 2 minutes.

 .. _NB-Intro-Use-A-NB-faq: